TrademarkTrademark

 • Blurred Separation: Policy logic becomes mixed with infrastructure code, violating separation of concerns

-• Incomplete Context: No native way to halt an entire apply based on holistic evaluation of proposed infrastructure against a comprehensive policy suite
+• Incomplete Context: No native way to halt an entire apply based on an evaluation of all the proposed infrastructure against a comprehensive policy suite

 Part 3: Dedicated Policy as Code Tools